Grievance & Appeals

 The Grievance and Appeal Data Base is password protected.
 It is the central reporting location for all grievances and appeals and is MANDATORY for all Medicare/Medicaid providers.
 This data is reported out on a regular interval to provide evidence of consumer responsiveness and adherence to Global Commitment Standards for Medicaid/Medicare.

-Designated Agency Staff: For support with other Grievance and Appeal discussions, including Grievance Reviews, please contact Department of Mental Health Adult Services Director:
+Designated Agency Staff: For support with other Grievance and Appeal discussions, including Grievance Reviews, please contact Department of Mental Health Adult Quality Management Coordinator

 If you are a provider or want to learn more about the Grievance and Appeals process that the Designated Agencies use, please refer to the Grievances and Appeals Provider Manual.